 ERP systems not only collect information about transactions, they also automate processes.
 The latter includes managing the handoffs between roles and enabling electronic document creation and management associated with that.
 Indeed, it was the promise of improving process management and process execution that spurred companies to adopt ERP in the 1990s.

-Topics: ERP, Operational Performance Management (OPM), end-to-end, process, procure-to-pay, Business Performance Management (BPM), Business Process Management, CFO, Financial Performance Management (FPM), business process execution, order-to-cash
+Topics: Customer Experience, ERP, Office of Finance, Operational Performance Management (OPM), end-to-end, Business Performance Management (BPM), Business Process Management, CFO, Financial Performance Management (FPM), business process execution